MRPT/mrpt/doc/source/contributing.rst

   * Small commits with a proper description are preferred.

 * **Verify that your code builds**.
 It will anyway be tested upon pull request by our CI.
-* Most changes are relevant enough to be shown in the `CHANGELOG <https://github.com/MRPT/mrpt/blob/master/doc/doxygen-pages/changeLog_doc.h>`_.
+* Most changes are relevant enough to be shown in the `doc/source/doxygen-docs/changelog.md <https://github.com/MRPT/mrpt/blob/master/doc/source/doxygen-docs/changelog.md>`_.
 Modify it as well to reflect what is new.
 * Open a pull-request.